There are many reasons for divorce, but if you ask someone why he or she is getting divorced, here are some answers you might get:

 And then there are people who later realize that although their spouse is the one who pulled the trigger, THEY weren’t happy either, and that in the end, their spouse did them a favor.

 Here’s the thing.
 You can get dealt a bad card and your spouse could just leave you when you thought everything was perfect.
-That is traumatic and devastating and takes years to get over.
-I’m not saying these people are victims, but rather casualties of someone else’s bad mental state and/or addiction or unhappiness.
+That is traumatic and devastating and takes a long time to get over.
+I’m not saying these people are victims, but rather took the brunt of someone else’s bad mental state and/or addiction or unhappiness.

 However, in so many cases, I see people who are unwilling to take ANY accountability for their divorce.
 They place the blame entirely on their ex.
 Their ex is the reason for divorce.
 It’s infuriatingly frustrating to me.